 Characterization of liposome size and zeta potential

-Dilute liposome formulation with ultrapure water (1:100) and measure the particle size, polydispersity index and zeta potential of the liposomes using a high performance two angle particle and molecular size analyzer (see Table of Materials), in triplicate at 25 °C.
+Dilute liposome formulation with ultrapure water (1:100) and measure the particle size, polydispersity index and zeta potential of the liposomes using a dynamic light scattering analyzer (see Table of Materials), in triplicate at 25 °C.

 NOTE: The PDI is a measure of the size distribution of the nanoparticle population.
 PDI values <0.05 indicates a more uniform distribution while values closer to 1 indicate a larger size distribution.
 The zeta potential is the overall surface charge.